 We assigned twice the weight to children under 1 since they have the highest risk of the three categories.7,8

 We assigned each household a risk for exposure to mosquitoes (infection risk hereafter) by deriving a continuous risk surface over the study area.
 We used a Topographical Wetness Index (TWI) derived from the digital elevation data to determine areas likely to provide breeding habitat for mosquitoes.
 The TWI combines the total basin area (the area from which water will flow to a particular point) with the slope at that point to determine the amount of water likely to accumulate and provide breeding habitat for mosquitoes.
-To derive the risk surface, we utilized 90 meter resolution elevation data from the National Aeronautics and Space Administration Shuttle Radar Topography Mission .9 The epidemic-prone site was sufficiently covered by tile number 43-12 but we utilized two adjacent tiles (43-13 and 44-13) in order to eliminate possible edge effects for eastern households at the endemic site.
-We used the statistical programming language R with the packages “SDMTools” and “raster” to calculate TWI using a multi-directional flow model.10,11,12,13 We restricted our TWI measurements to identify areas with low water out-flow by including a measure of local aspect variance.
+To derive the risk surface, we utilized 90 meter resolution elevation data from the National Aeronautics and Space Administration Shuttle Radar Topography Mission .9 We used the statistical programming language R with the packages “SDMTools” and “raster” to calculate TWI using a multi-directional flow model.10,11,12,13 We restricted our TWI measurements to identify areas with low water out-flow by including a measure of local aspect variance.
 We assumed the infection risk of a household was inversely related to the distance to one or more of these high-wetness areas.
 Therefore, we applied a Gaussian filter with σ=10 to create a weighted average of mosquito risk for each cell in the study area.
 We then assigned each house the risk score of the cell in which it was located.

 To determine if current administration protocols targeted households with both high infection risk and high health risk we standardized each risk measure and added them to create a combined risk score (measured in standard deviations from the sample population).
 We used a logistic model to evaluate whether households with high risk were more likely to receive an intervention.
 We also modelled each risk separately to determine if existing protocols of intervention administration were adequately addressing either risk.
 We used restricted cubic splines to assess violations of the linearity assumption.
 If we found evidence of a non-linear relationship in any model we categorized the risk score into quartiles and re-fit with a means model.